Skip to main content

 • Shamanism and Animism

-I welcome enquiries from people interested in undertaking an anthropological PhD with a strong commitment to long-term ethnographic fieldwork in Inner Asia, and especially among the ethnic minorities of China or Mongolia.
-Students with other regional interests – and especially those whose research would focus on animism, shamanism, cosmology, ecology, climate change, or dreams – are also welcome to contact me about potential PhD projects.
+I welcome enquiries from prospective research students with a strong commitment to long-term ethnographic fieldwork, especially among the ethnic minorities of China, Mongolia, or Russia.
+Prospective research students interested in working in other parts of the world––and especially with a focus on animism, shamanism, cosmology, ecology, climate change, or dreams––are also most welcome to contact me about potential PhD projects.

 For more details, please see my full research profile.